The Motley Fool's health-care show Market Checkup focuses this week on cholesterol, one of America's most notable health-care concerns.

 According to the CDC, approximately 71 million Americans have high cholesterol, and less than 50% actually get treated.
 High levels of LDL cholesterol, commonly known as "bad" cholesterol, can lead to dangerous health problems, including heart disease and high blood pressure.
-In the following segment, health-care analysts David Williamson and Max Macaluso discuss how sales of AstraZeneca's cholesterol-lowering statin Crestor are threatened by competing generic drugs.
+In the following segment, health-care analysts David Williamson and Max Macaluso discuss Dow component Merck's portfolio of cholesterol-lowering drugs, and how an ongoing clinical study could lower sales of one of its most successful franchises.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.